List of awards and nominations received by Britney Spears

-American singer, songwriter, dancer, and actress Britney Spears has received many awards and nominations.
+American entertainer Britney Spears has received numerous industry awards and honorary accolades.
 She was inducted into the Hollywood Walk of Fame at age 21, making her the youngest artist in the recording industry to be awarded a star.
-She has been nominated for eight Grammy Awards and six American Music Awards, winning one from each of these and she has won eight Billboard Music Awards from 21 nominations, including the Millennium Award in 2016.
+She has been nominated for eight Grammy Awards and six American Music Awards, winning one from each of these and she has won nine Billboard Music Awards from 22 nominations, including the Millennium Award in 2016.

 Upon their release, Spears's first two studio albums, ...Baby One More Time (1999) and Oops!...
 I Did It Again (2000), achieved commercial success and made her the best-selling teenage artist of all time, according to Guinness World Records.
 Though both albums received mixed critical response, the former won a Billboard Music Award and a Teen Choice Award, while the latter won two Billboard Music Awards.

 In 2001, Spears released her self-titled third studio album, Britney.
 The album earned two Grammy nominations—Best Pop Vocal Album and Best Female Pop Vocal Performance for "Overprotected".
 The following year, Spears made her feature film debut with a leading role in Crossroads (2002), which was a box office success.
 However, the film received negative reviews from film critics, and Spears won Worst Actress at the 23rd Golden Raspberry Awards and Worst Original Song for "I'm Not a Girl, Not Yet a Woman".
 Her fourth studio album, In the Zone (2003), included "Toxic", which won the Grammy Award for Best Dance Recording.